awsdocs/aws-organizations-docs/doc_source/orgs_manage_policies_backup_cli.md

    In this example, `r-examplerootid111` is the root ID of the organization\.
 You use the root ID of your own organization in the next step\.

-1. Run the following to enable backup policies for the specified root in your organization:
+1. Run the following to enable backup policies for the specified root in your organization\.

    ```
    $ aws organizations enable-policy-type \